Greg Feith

 Gregory Allen Feith is an American former Senior Air Safety Investigator with the National Transportation Safety Board (NTSB).
 He currently works as a consultant on aviation safety and security matters in the private sector, and as the aviation expert for NBC and MSNBC.
-He also serves as the technical advisor in a number of television programs such as Mayday (also known as Air Disasters in the United States and Air Crash Investigation in other parts of the world), Seconds From Disaster, and Why Planes Crash while maintaining a busy speaking schedule.
+He also serves as the technical advisor in a number of television programs such as Mayday (also known as Air Disasters in the United States and Air Crash Investigation in other parts of the world), Seconds from Disaster, and Why Planes Crash while maintaining a busy speaking schedule.

 Career

-Feith earned his Bachelor of Science degree in Aeronautical Studies from Embry-Riddle Aeronautical University in Daytona Beach, Florida, where he currently remains on faculty.
+Feith earned his bachelor's degree in aeronautical studies from Embry-Riddle Aeronautical University in Daytona Beach, Florida, where he currently remains on faculty.
 Early in his career, Feith was the U.S. Accredited Representative and Team Leader of six American investigators who climbed Mt.
 Illimani to an elevation of 20,098 feet MSL in 1985, to conduct the on-scene wreckage examination of Eastern Air Lines Flight 980, a Boeing 727.
 This is the highest accident site in commercial aviation history.
 He was the Investigator in Charge of the NTSB "Go-Team" from 1993 to 2001.
 In 2014 Feith was inducted as a member of the Living Legends of Aviation.

 Feith is a pilot himself, and owns and flies his Piper PA-24 Comanche.
 He has a vehicle registration plate of "CRASH1".